 Course Co ourse objectives Pedagogy Learning Course marks/ Outcomes Evaluation credits: 1.
-To understand the Two/three Understand the Skill lab: 25 100 meaning, need and weeks teaching importance of marks each marks/4 importance of 5 practice skills, (Total 75) 2 communication skills followed by a with relevance to 2.
-To understand the verbal and non-verbal skill lab of 25 marks (one management.
+To understand the Two/three Understand the Skill lab: 25 100 meaning, need and weeks teaching importance of marks each marks/4 importance of , practice skills, (Total 75) communication skills followed by a with relevance to 2.
+To understand the verbal skill lab of 25 management. and non-verbal marks (one management.
 End semester communication patterns additional skill Understand the class test: 25 3.
-To learn about the lab will be nature and types marks (short application of the skills conducted to of business Q&As) learnt in context of cover for communication. workplace absence). communication.
+To learn about the lab will be nature and types marks (short application of the skills conducted to of business Q&As) learnt in context of cover for workplace absence). communication.